ton-community/ton-docs/docs/v3/guidelines/ton-connect/guidelines/integration-with-javascript-sdk.md

 Upon clicking the mobile phone link, Tonkeeper automatically opens and then closes, dismissing the request.
 Additionally, the following error appears in the web app page console:
 `Error: [TON_CONNECT_SDK_ERROR] Can't get null/tonconnect-manifest.json`.

-This means the application manifest must be available for download.
+This indicates that the application manifest must be available for download.

 ## Connection with using app manifest